 - Natural disasters such as earthquake, flood, and tsunami

-- Absent parent/s or loss of contact and estrangement
+- Absent parent/s or loss of contact

 - Child in foster care or adoption